MrFade321/Hacking_World_of_Warcraft_2/README.md

 ![Chart](FlowChart.png)

 Above is a rough flow chart that should hopefully give you a better visual of what is actually happening here.
-The Wow process is calling our hooked function (NetSend) where are code is placed, our code then writes the passed Bytebuffer onto a pipe that will later be read out from our C# process.
+The Wow process is calling our hooked function (NetSend) where our code is placed, our code then writes the passed Bytebuffer onto a pipe that will later be read out from our C# process.

 ```cpp
     DWORD bytesWritten;